 Hotels & Resorts – This category includes hotels (independent and chain), as well as resort properties.
 This might include chefs in charge of property restaurant concepts, special event catering and room service menus.

 K-12 School Foodservice -This category includes public, private, parochial and charter schools for primary and/or secondary students (K-12).
 Responsibilities likely include oversight of a school district’s cafeteria menus for breakfast and/or lunch, purchasing and distribution, as well as for other school-related meals and events.

 Quick Service Restaurants – This category includes establishments primarily engaged in providing foodservice (including snack and nonalcoholic beverage bars) where patrons generally order or select items and pay before eating.
 Food and drink may be consumed on premises, taken out or delivered.

-A panel of produce foodservice experts will evaluate nominees on the following criteria, selecting eight winners, one for each business category:
+A panel of produce foodservice experts evaluated nominees on the following criteria, selecting eight winners, one for each business category:

 - Creativity in using fresh produce in concept development and menu design, including the ability to incorporate produce into culinary trends.